 Cartilaginous fish like shark or skate retain salts in the form of urea.
 This turns to ammonia as the fish decomposes and if you get a whiff of it, don’t buy it.

 Fish skin should be shiny, glossy, taut, and have a thin covering of transparent mucus.
 If this mucus is white or opaque it means the fish has been out of the water quite a while.

 The scales should be firmly attached to the skin and none should be missing.
 Older or less fresh fish will have dull-looking, dry and wrinkled skin.

 While a covering of sea mucus on the skin is a good thing and a sign of freshness.
 Any on the flesh means the fish is quite old.
 The flesh of a fish should be dry, quite firm, and spring back into place when pressed.

 If you’re buying fillets like cod, haddock or salmon the flesh shouldn’t have started to flake apart.
-Always look for fish with a bright, translucent and plump flesh.
+Always look for fish with bright, translucent and plump flesh.

 A really fresh fish should look like it’s about to wink at you.
-Its eyes should be bright, clear, and not sunken in their sockets.
+Its eyes should be bright, clear, and not sunken in its sockets.
 If the eyes look like they have cataracts it’s a sign that it’s been lying on the fish counter for a good few days.